MikroElektronika/mikrosdk_click_v2/clicks/expand3/details.md

 ## Note

 > The PIO pins are in the open-drain mode, therefore a pull-up resistor must be added to each pin.
-This click board can be used in a combination with an EasyLED [MIKROE-571] and EasyPULL [MIKROE-575] boards.
+This Click board can be used in a combination with an EasyLED [MIKROE-571] and EasyPULL [MIKROE-575] boards.

 The full application code, and ready to use projects can be installed directly from *NECTO Studio Package Manager*(recommended way), downloaded from our [LibStock&trade;](https://libstock.mikroe.com) or found on [Mikroe github account](https://github.com/MikroElektronika/mikrosdk_click_v2/tree/master/clicks).